brucemcpherson/rottler/README.md

 ## Special Google Apps Script treatment

 Server side Google Apps Script is not asynchronous.
-It doesn't even have a setTimeout function, but it does syntactically support Promises, so to make all this work all we have to do is to provide a setTimeout like function like this.
+It doesn't even have a setTimeout function, but it does syntactically support Promises, so to make all this work all we have to do is to provide a sleep function (which is synchronous), and tell rottle you're working in synchronous mode

 ````